USAJOBS/help-center/how-to/job-announcement/save.md

 ### Receive email notifications

-You can receive an email any time a saved job is scheduled to close in three calendar days.
+You can sign up to receive an email any time a saved job is scheduled to close in three calendar days.
 To receive email notifications, click on the **Notifications** icon and select the checkbox.

 ### View job announcement information